sblauth/cashocs/docs/source/demos/optimal_control/doc_multiple_variables.rst

-In summary, to treat multiple (control or state) variables, the corresponding objects simply have to placed into ordered lists which are then given to the :py:class:`OptimalControlProblem <cashocs.OptimalControlProblem>` instead of the "single" objects as in the previous examples.
+In summary, to treat multiple (control or state) variables, the corresponding objects simply have to placed into ordered lists which are then passed to the :py:class:`OptimalControlProblem <cashocs.OptimalControlProblem>` instead of the "single" objects as in the previous examples.
 Note, that each individual object of these lists is allowed to be from a different function space, and hence, this enables different discretizations of state and adjoint systems.